 Posted by John Steven on April 30, 2013

-Mobile security the ‘same problem’ as web application security?
-Is it just ‘different day’?
+Is mobile security the “same problem” as web application security?
+Is it just “different day”?
 I’ve watched organizations and mobile thought leaders argue perspectives on this question back and forth for years.
-The answer is, of course: both.
+The answer is, of course, both.
 Mobile security inherits previous problems and solutions while bringing its own unique ones.
 Let’s get specific about what’s different and why.
 I’ll break things down as usual: threats, attack surfaces, vectors, impacts, and then controls.
 Summarizing:

 It’s important to tackle the aspects of mobile platform that remain surprisingly similar to previous architectures.
 Ignoring their majority, we’ll cover those that continue to surprise organizations:

-I’ve already covered new threats in a previous entry, find it here: New Mobile Threats.
+I’ve already covered new threats in a previous entry.
 Remember, threats are people/organizations (or malware) executing on behalf of those agents.
-And, yes whole new threats exist.
+And yes, whole new threats exist.
 Summarizing two key classes: first, thieves.
 Whereas it would have been challenging for bad actors to yank someone’s desktop sitting in their home office, there are many vectors through which mobile devices can be stolen.
 Second, several owners share stakes a single mobile device: handset manufacturers, carriers, app-store curators, consumers, and sometimes organizations for which the consumer works.
-These different stakeholders see mobile assets and their security very differently from each other and can be at odds with each others security and especially privacy goals.
+These different stakeholders see mobile assets and their security very differently from each other and can be at odds with each other’s security and especially privacy goals.
 As such, they act against each other at times.

 Application publishers face their own consumers as threats.
 An alarming number of these consumers jailbreak their own device, disabling or disrupting the effectiveness of the security controls on which application depend.